learn-co-students/js-rails-as-api-rendering-different-content-types-using-rails-london-web-111819/README.md

     This HTML file isn't part of the Rails app.
 It is here to help you test JS against Rails as you follow along.
     ```

-3. While viewing `example_frontend.html`, open the browser cnosole and run the following:
+3. While viewing `example_frontend.html`, open the browser console and run the following:

 ```js
 fetch('http://localhost:3000/birds').then(response => response.text()).then(text => console.log(text))